Chris Mochrie: Club

 Born in Dundee, Mochrie played for Logie Harp Boys Club before joining the Dundee United Academy.
 He also attended the Scottish Football Association Performance School programme based at St John's Roman Catholic High School.
 He became Dundee United's youngest ever first team player when making his debut as a substitute against Greenock Morton in May 2019, aged 16 years and 27 days.

 In October 2020, Mochrie joined Scottish League One side Montrose on loan.
 He was recalled by United when lower league football was suspended in January 2021, but returned to Montrose when the suspension was lifted in March.

 Mochrie scored his first goal for Dundee United on 14 July 2021, in a 6–1 win over Elgin City in the Scottish League Cup.
 He made his Scottish Premiership debut and first league start against Heart of Midlothian the following month.

-In August 2022 Mochrie joined League One side Dunfermline Athletic on a season long loan.
+In August 2022 Mochrie joined Dunfermline Athletic on a season long loan, helping the Pars win the League One title.

+Mochrie made 30 appearances for Dundee United in the 2023/2024 season, scoring three goals.
+This included the winning goal against Ayr United on 20 April 2024 to "all but [seal] promotion" back to the top flight of Scottish football.

+Mochrie signed with Airdrieonians in July 2024 after being released by Dundee United.